Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Diving on Misali – Pemba Island

-From Pemba there is a ferry, operated by Azam, connecting the island to the town of Tanga on the mainland.
-Tanga is a nice town with some nice restaurants, you can spend a night there if the ferry arrives in the evening, otherwise, we suggest you to go to Fish Eagle Point, about 50 km north of Tanga.
+From Pemba, there is a ferry, operated by Azam, connecting the island to the town of Tanga on the mainland.
+Tanga is a nice town with some nice restaurants, you can spend a night there if the ferry arrives in the evening, otherwise, we suggest you go to Fish Eagle Point, about 50 km north of Tanga.
 They offer rooms or camping in an amazing location, with crystal clear water immersed in well-preserved nature.
 If you decide to stay in Tanga, go visit the Amboni Caves.

 Lushoto and the Usambara Mountains